brandon-rbc/CSE412FinalProject/README.md

 This creates a user for the database.

 ## Create/Fill database tables
 We must make and fill our database tables for the program to interact with.
-This involves us changing directories to the /psql_scripts directory and running:
+This involves us changing directories to the \psql_scripts directory and running:
 ```
 > .\psql -d $USER -f create_tables.sql
 ```